JereKuusela/valheim-world_edit_commands/publish/README.md

 # Changelog

+- v1.14
+	- Fixes the `spawn_object` not spawning all objects if a high spawn radius is used.

 - v1.13
 	- Adds faction overrides to Spawner Tweaks command.
 	- Fixes the `radius` parameter not working for tweak commands.